sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

       :width: 65%

-Upload the jar file for the RequestHandler.
+Upload the JAR file for the RequestHandler.
 It can also be placed into S3 location and the Lambda configured for it.

 WorkflowExecuteHandler
 ++++++++++++++++++++++